Become a NNAS Provider

-Providers have access to the website to promote their NNAS courses, provider resources and support and access to NNAS workshops.
+Providers have access to the website to promote their NNAS courses, Provider resources and support and access to NNAS workshops.

-NNAS Certificates are produced for all successful candidates.
+NNAS certificates are produced for all successful candidates.
 Please contact the NNAS National Office for details of course costs that are charged to the Providers.
 Badges may be purchased by registered course providers on request from the NNAS Office.

-Can any provider deliver the Gold Award?
+Can any Provider deliver the Gold Award?

 The NNAS Gold Award is considered to be at the same technical level as that required for personal navigation for the Mountain Leader or Walking Group Leader Award.
-The NNAS committee have drawn up the requirements for those tutors wishing to assess at NNAS Gold level.
+The NNAS committee have drawn up the requirements for those Course Directors wishing to assess at NNAS Gold level.
 Please contact the office for more advice.

 Can I use the NNAS as a benchmark?